pce-uw-jscript400/w2-express/readme.md

 * **Your Answer:**

-## req.body is undefined. because now we don't have access to the body.
+## req.body is undefined. because now we don't have access to the body and if we want to have access to the body without using body-parser we need to write our own parser which requires some coding.

 - [ ] Visit the [Exercise: Express](https://github.com/pce-uw-jscript400/exercise-express) repository on GitHub.
 Follow the setup instructions and open the code in a code editor.
 Then, answer the following questions: